TolgaOk/LAMP/README.md

 # Logging and Monitoring Package
+### **Under development!**

-Offers a simple custom python logging class and Handlers for visualization via Visdom and Matplotlib.
-You can use additional logger functions to log your data.
+Lamp offers a simple custom python logging class and Handlers for visualization via Visdom and Matplotlib.
+You can use additional logger functions to log your data on top of the standard python logging functionality.
 We support:

 - [x] Scalar
 - [x] Image